Meet the Honorees

 25th Annual Sara Hopkins Woodruff Spectrum Awards for Women

-The Silver Anniversary Spectrum Awards Luncheon will be held on Friday, Nov.
+This year, the Silver Anniversary Spectrum Awards Luncheon will be held on Friday, Nov.
 16 at the Ritz-Carlton Coconut Grove.
 Due to the overwhelming support and enthusiasm for this year’s Honorees, this event is sold out.
-To join the waitlist or for questions about the event, please contact Jessica Tobin at Jessica.Tobin@redcross.org or visit redcross.org/spectrum25.
+To join the waitlist or for questions about the event, please contact Jessica Tobin at Jessica.Tobin@redcross.org or visit redcross.org/spectrum25 .

 Silver Anniversary Lifetime Achievement Award: Phillis Oeters